warpr/php-loader/README.md

 ```

 ## Thanks
-Thanks to @fullsteamlabs to fix compatibility issue with webpack 2.
+Thanks to #fullsteamlabs to fix compatibility issue with webpack 2.

 ## License